frankomosh/frankomosh/README.md

 Generally enthusiastic about technology.
 I have a deep interest in Blockend, and Front-end applications.

-* 🌍  I'm based in Nairobi
+* 🌍  Based in Nairobi
 * ✉️  You can contact me at [frankomosh197@gmail.com](mailto:frankomosh197@gmail.com)
 * 🧠  I'm learning Cairo, Rust, Solidity, ML, AI
 * 🤝  I'm open to collaborating on Projects